Redquaker/obdocs/skills/hunter/README.md

 ## Overview

 From copper longtails to black chinchompas, use the hunter skill to track, trap, and catch a variety of critters.
 Though they're animals, they aren't stupid, and it will take some time to learn the most efficient ways to hunt them.
-For a full list of creatures, you can use the /`hunt --creatures` command.
+For a full list of creatures, you can use the `+hunt --creatures` command.

 To start any hunter trip, use `+hunt [quantity] [creature]` - (quantity is optional)